 The unveiling, which took place at the Canada Post Pacific Processing Centre on 5940 Ferguson Rd. in Richmond, B.C., also marked the official release of the 10-stamp Canada 150 set, which saw its first unveiling in April.

-Last June, Canadian Paralympic legends Arnold Boldt and Lauren Woolstencroft unveiled a stamp celebrating Canada’s achievements in the Paralympic movement as well as Canada’s role as host of two Paralympic Games—in Toronto in 1976 and Vancouver in 2010.
+In June 2017, Canadian Paralympic legends Arnold Boldt and Lauren Woolstencroft unveiled a stamp celebrating Canada’s achievements in the Paralympic movement as well as Canada’s role as host of two Paralympic Games—in Toronto in 1976 and Vancouver in 2010.

-Canadian high-jump legend and Olympic silver medallist Greg Joy, along with Joannie Rochette, Olympic bronze medallist in figure skating, unveiled a separate stamp commemorating Canada’s success as a three-time host of the Olympic Games: the 1976 Summer Olympics in Montréal, the 1988 Winter Olympics in Calgary, and the 2010 Winter Olympics in Vancouver.
+Canadian high-jump legend and Olympic silver medallist Greg Joy, along with Joannie Rochette, Olympic bronze medallist in figure skating, unveiled a separate stamp commemorating Canada’s success as a three-time host of the Olympic Games—the 1976 Summer Olympics in Montréal, the 1988 Winter Olympics in Calgary, and the 2010 Winter Olympics in Vancouver.

 LASTING LEGACIES & MEMORIES

 The Olympic and Paralympic Games held in Canada inspired a nation, left an indelible mark on our country, and showcased Canada to the world.
 They produced iconic Canadian moments and influenced generations of current, former and up-and-coming Olympians.

 On May 31, 2017, the eighth Canada 150 stamp was unveiled in Winnipeg by various players from the iconic Team Canada that defeated the Soviet Union in the 1972 Summit Series.

 Each of the 10 maple-leaf shaped die-cut Permanent domestic-rate stamps measures 40 millimetres by 40millimetres and is printed in six colours plus tagging.
 The self-adhesive stamps are available in booklets of 10 stamps (for a total of four million stamps).
 A gummed pane of 10 stamps was also issued.